percona/percona-server/doc/source/myrocks/variables.rst

 as described in :variable:`rocksdb_merge_buf_size`.
 Default size is 1 GB (``1073741824``).
 Allowed range is from ``100`` to ``18446744073709551615``.

+.. variable:: rocksdb_merge_tmp_file_removal_delay_ms

+  :version 5.7.20-18: Implemented
+  :cli: ``--rocksdb-merge-tmp-file-removal-delay-ms``
+  :dyn: No
+  :scope: Global, Session
+  :vartype: Numeric
+  :default: ``0``

+Specifies the duration (in milliseconds) to sleep when removing chunks of the temporary merge file created during fast index creation.
+Default is ``0``, which can cause trim stalls on flash storage when a lot of files are removed without any delay.
+The size of the chunks is controlled with :variable:`rocksdb_merge_buf_size`.

 .. variable:: rocksdb_new_table_reader_for_compaction_inputs